See the “Buy Art” page on my menu to purchase my art.

 BIO: Jean Vengua (pronounced Véngua)

 I’m a visual artist and writer/poet, author of Prau (Meritage Press), Corporeal (Black Radish Books, 2019), and a chapbook, The Aching Vicinities (Otoliths Press).
 With Mark Young, I co-edited the First Hay(na)ku Anthology, and The Hay(na)ku Anthology Vol. II.
 In the mid 1990s, My poetry and essays have been published in many journals and anthologies; more recently excerpts from my poem, “Marcelina,” were featured in the documentary film, The Celine Archive, to be released in 2020.

-I have returned to the visual arts after a hiatus of several decades, during which I focused on writing, experimental poetry, and teaching (English/writing, Asian American literature and print culture).
+I have returned to the visual arts after a hiatus of several decades, during which I focused on writing, experimental poetry, and teaching.
 As with writing, my art tends to be experimental and process-oriented.
 I’m interested in exploring life’s vitality, power, and the uncanny through abstract color, shape, and line.
 While I have worked with acrylic paint and multimedia, I’m currently focusing on small, contemplative works on paper.
-I am proud to be an older Pilipinx artist, and my family and parents’ immigrant experiences to inform my process.
+I am proud to be an older Pilipinx artist; my family and parents’ immigrant experiences often inform my process.